-A summary of the significant inputs used to estimate the fair value of Level 3 Non-Agency RMBS held for investment at fair value as of March 31, 2021 and December 31, 2020 follows.
-The weighted average discount rates were based on fair value.
-Previously issued financial statement filings were based on amortized cost.
-We believe fair value provides an improved presentation of weighted average discount rates.
+A summary of the significant inputs used to estimate the fair value of Level 3 Non-Agency RMBS held for investment at fair value as of September 30, 2021 and December 31, 2020 follows.
+The weighted average discount rates are based on fair value.